donomii/racketprogs/quonverter/journal.md

 The final point is style.
 I dislike always having to type "variable.value()" to access the default value of an object.
 It is such a clumsy choice to force the programmer to type so much to get the default value.
 I want to access the default value as quickly and simply as possible.
 And if I want something more complicated, then I should start typing more.

 And some thoughts for the future: debugging could become even easier if I record, in the tags, every time a variable's value is set (or where it is created, in functional style).
 Then when I get a crash because a variable has the wrong value, I can just check the tags to see where the wrong value was set.
 Because that is what I am really looking for when I print a trace, so why bother with the trace when I can get the correct answer immediately?

+Addendum:  I could get the same by just modifying the set function to print a line to the log every time I set a variable, which is probably better overall.
+No need to write a complicated solution when the simple one works just fine.

+## Thursday, 24th August

+The big features are all in, and they seem to work.
+Tags are fantastic, and now all that remains is putting error messages at the right point.

+Program tracing works, although it is less helpful than I hoped.
+Stack traces are NOT working, mainly because it is too difficult to detect all the points where a function returns, and put the correct stack trace code there(to remove the function from the trace after it returns).

+Quon now targets C, Perl, NodeJs and Java, and I am constantly surprised that this works at all.
+Naturally, the programs can't do much, but this project will be very handy for writing algorithm libraries that are wanted on every platform.

+The multiple targets have already proved their value.
+I managed to improve the code to the point where the current version of the compiler could not read its own code, and my last backup/bootstrap file was from a week ago.
+Rolling back would have lost a lot of work.
+Luckily, while the C version was't working, the Perl version still ran fine, and I was able to compile a working C version.
+Every quon compiler (C, Perl, NodeJS and Java) is able to generate source code for any of the other languages, making it wonderfully robust.

+Error checking and reporting is now the top priority - it was almost impossible to write a quon program, because any syntax error would result in the compiler simply printing an empty file.
+Now, there are some error messages, covering the most common errors I make (function definitions and if statements).
+It would be fascinating to do some data collecting to discover which errors are the most common.
+We know which errors are the most common in running code, especially security-related errors, but I have never heard of a study of errors during the initial creation phase.

+The next enhancements after errors seem to be:

+* macros
+* better type handling, and better types
+* first-class functions, or a good way to fake them
+* networking
+* subprocesses and system functions
+* some kind of gui?